natanbs/App_DevOps_encapsulation/README.md

 ## App_DevOps_encapsulation

-So you your app is app and running, now you want to optimise it.
+So your app is app and running, now you want to optimise it.
 You want the benefit the following:

 - Portability - Deploy anywhere
 - Isolation - Independency